Menu Permissions

 Handling Parent Menus Without Direct Permission Settings:

-If a parent menu has no direct permission settings (neither explicitly allowed nor denied) but has at least one submenu explicitly granted allow permission, then the parent menu is implicitly considered to have allow permission.
-This ensures users can navigate to these submenus.
+When a parent menu has no explicit permission but contains at least one child menu with explicit allow permission, the parent menu is implicitly granted allow status.
+This ensures users can reach the accessible child menus.

 1.6 Special Permission Inheritance Rules